 - Inventory curb management data and evaluate curb use and then consider equitable pricing models to ensure space availability. - b.
-Create permitting process for existing and new mobility services, slow-moving vehicles (e.g., scooters, Segways, electric bicycles), and other users (commercial vehicles in loading zones) to access the curb. - c.
-Create a real-time, demand-based, on-street pricing program that guides vehicles to empty spots.
+Create permitting process for existing and new mobility services, slow-moving vehicles (e.g., scooters, Segways, electric bicycles), and other users (commercial vehicles in loading zones) to access the curb. - Create a real-time, demand-based, on-street pricing program that guides vehicles to empty spots.

-Objective 10.4 Increase the number of low-emission vehicles.
+Increase the number of low-emission vehicles.